juju-solutions/layer-apache-spark/README.md

   * **Spark shell**

-Spark’s shell provides a simple way to learn the API, as well as a powerful tool to analyze data interactively.
+Spark’s shell provides a simple way to learn the API, as well as a powerful tool to analyse data interactively.
 It is available in either Scala or Python and can be run from the Spark unit as follows:

        juju ssh spark/0